ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_getting_your_starter_website.md

 ### Create Content Types

 Log in to the back office – add `/ez` to your installation's address (e.g. `tutorial.lh/ez`) and log in using `admin` as the login and `publish` as the password.
-In the Admin Panel go to Content types tab and (under the Content category) create two content types with the following settings:
+In the Admin Panel go to Content types tab and (under the Content category) create two Content Types with the following settings:

 #### Dog Breed